canjs/can-ndjson-stream/readme.md

 ### Running the tests

 Tests can run in the browser by opening a webserver and visiting the `test.html` page.
-Automated tests that run the tests from the command line in Firefox can be run with
+Automated tests that run the tests from the command line in Chrome can be run with

 ```
 npm test